-Last Updated on February 6, 2018 by Angela
+Last Updated on February 6, 2018 by Jeff

 Some choose to run marathons because they strive to conquer personal goal and prove their own determination.
 Others may wish to cross an impressive feat off their bucket list.
 And still, others do it simply because they are crazy enough to enjoy running mile after mile after mile.

 Regardless of what drives you, it is important to understand that willpower alone is not enough to get across that finish line — you need a training plan, as well.
 A quality marathon training program will help optimize your efforts so that you can reach your full potential.
 The only thing better than managing to cross the finish line on race day?
 Doing so with a smile on your face and the knowledge that you finished faster than you ever expected!

 Below, we have put together a simple guide that can help you build a training plan that works for you:

 For those who are striving to run their first marathon, the most important element of training will be the simple accumulation of miles.
 The more you can manage to run in the months leading up to the event, the better you will perform on race day.

 Most experts recommend running an average of at least 30 miles a week for 12 weeks before running.
 It is also best to divide these miles up in a way that leaves you with one “long run” per week — starting small (close to 5 miles) and slowly adding miles all the way until your longest “long run” is roughly 20 miles.